• Skip to primary navigation

 5 from 1 vote

-Use acorns from your yard, or park, to make pretty acorn napkin ties.
-They are perfect for a Thanksgiving or fall tablescape.
+Use acorns from your yard, or park, to make pretty acorn napkin rings.
+They are a great addition to your Thanksgiving table setting, a fall tablescape, or any special occasion.

 Course: Crafts